Sunday Night Baseball: KayRod Cast

-Starting in 2022, alternate telecasts of eight Sunday Night Baseball games will air on ESPN2 with Michael Kay and Alex Rodriguez calling the games.
-The presentation, nicknamed "KayRod Cast", will be similar to the Monday Night Football "Manningcast" hosted by Peyton and Eli Manning.
+Started in 2022, alternate telecasts of eight Sunday Night Baseball games aired on ESPN2 with Michael Kay and Alex Rodriguez calling the games.
+The presentation, nicknamed "KayRod Cast", was similar to the Monday Night Football "Manningcast" hosted by Peyton and Eli Manning.
+These altcasts ended when Rodriguez signed an exclusive deal with Fox Sports, and replaced with an updated StatCast alternate broadcast.

+NBC era (2026–future)

+Prior to the 2025 season, ESPN and MLB mutually agreed to opt out of final three years of the Sunday Night Baseball contract, effective after the 2025 season.
+ESPN and MLB reportedly began negotiations on a new deal.
+In August 2025, it was reported that NBC would take the rights to air a Sunday night exclusive game for the 2026-2028 seasons, while ESPN would continue to air exclusive games during the season on different nights.
+On November 19, 2025, MLB announced that, alongside MLB Sunday Leadoff and the Wild Card games, NBC would indeed receive Sunday Night Baseball.

 Notable games aired on Sunday Night Baseball

 2000s

 On May 28, 2000, Pedro Martínez and Roger Clemens faced off in an epic pitchers' duel at Yankee Stadium.
 Both pitchers threw complete games and combined for 22 strikeouts, 13 for Clemens, 9 for Martinez.
 The game was scoreless until Trot Nixon hit a two-run home run in the top of the ninth inning.
 Martinez then got the final three outs in the bottom of the inning to secure the victory.

-ESPN was on hand for the Cleveland Indians' historic comeback against the Seattle Mariners on August 5, 2001.
+ESPN broadcast the Cleveland Indians' historic comeback against the Seattle Mariners on August 5, 2001.
 The Indians trailed 14–2 after six innings, but scored twelve runs in the final three innings before winning in the bottom of the eleventh, 15–14.
 The twelve-run comeback tied the Major League record for largest deficit overcome in a game.

 On September 2, 2001, Mike Mussina of the New York Yankees came within one strike of a perfect game against the Boston Red Sox.
 The effort was broken up on a single by Carl Everett, with Mussina settling for a one-hitter.
 The game itself was an exciting pitchers' duel, with the Red Sox' David Cone also shutting out the Yankees for eight innings, before allowing an RBI double by Enrique Wilson in the ninth.
 It was the only scoring of the Yankees' 1–0 win.
 Additionally, Cone was the most recent pitcher to record a perfect game having done so two years earlier as a Yankee against the Montreal Expos.

 On June 16, 2002, Sunday Night Baseball covered a Subway Series at Shea Stadium in which Mo Vaughn hit a game winning three-run home run in the New York Mets' 3–2 win over the New York Yankees.